gyhzz/GCP-Blockchain-Analysis-Pipeline/README.md

 - The file is accessed and the block number is collected from the file
 - Block number is pushed to the kafka topic on GKE
 - Use the kafka_test_consumer_app.py to check for messages coming in in real-time

+### Spark Streaming Job on GKE

+#### Description
+This Spark streaming job deployed on GKE is developed in pyspark and uses the spark-sql-kafka-0-10_2.12 kafka integration library for Spark from Maven Repositories.
+This library is a kafka connector for Spark and allow Spark to read and publish messages to kafka topics and is installed at runtime as defined in the docker image configuration.
+In this application, Spark reads messages from a kafka topic that serves raw data, performs some transformation, and publishes the transformed data to another kafka topic.

+Spark Version: 3.5.1
+Scala Version: 2.12.18
+Kafka Version: 0.10
+Kafka Integration Library Link: https://mvnrepository.com/artifact/org.apache.spark/spark-sql-kafka-0-10_2.12/3.5.1

+##### V1
+- At runtime, the docker image is instructed to install the kafka integration library before starting the pyspark script
+- In the pyspark script, spark connects to the kafka topic via the kafka boostrap server's external IP, kafka topic name, and group ID
+- The message receieved from the kafka topic is in key-value structure, where the key acts as a message identifier which can be used for partitioning or grouping of data, and value stores the actual published data.
+- Abstract the value and convert it from binary format to string and perform some transformations
+- Finally, the transformed data is then pushed to another kafka topic
+- This streaming job runs continuously unless instructed to halt